slowernews/wisdom-tldr/chapters/chapter_3_action.md

 ### On starting and timing

 Just start.

-You cannot afford to wait for inspiration or opportunities, time is the most precious thing you own.
+> *'You don't have to be great to start, but you have to start to be great.' -- Zig Ziglar*

+> *'The journey of a thousand miles begins with a single step' -- Lao Tzu*

+> *'A year from now, you will wish you had started today.' -- Karen Lamb*

+Stop making resolutions and start making something.

+> *'Waiting for troubles to come to you will only multiply them and give them a deadly momentum.'*

+> *'If everybody contemplates the infinite instead of fixing the drains, many of us will die of cholera.' -- John Rich*

+Why people procrastinate?

+1. lack of urgency / deadlines (the panic monster)
+No inspiration or opportunities - the inspiration you are waiting for, in order to start, is on the other side of starting.
+Momentum generates motivation.

+> *'If opportunity doesn't knock, build a door.' -- Milton Berle*

+> *'Pressed by circumstances, we feel unusually energized and focused.'*

-Stop preparing and start doing.
-You can learn while you do it.
+No preparation - you can learn while you do it.

+> *'Go and do the things you can’t.
+That is how you get to do them.' -- Pablo Picasso*

+> *'Just jump in and figure it out.
+It can’t be that hard.' -- Chris Voss*

+2. perfectionism

+3. fear (of change)

+> *'When hope disappears, so does action'*

+> *'What gets measured gets done.'*

 <!--
-fear of starting, excuse

-> *add mark manson on procrastination*
+> *add mark manson on procrastination* lei dos 50%, so qd os lucros sao maiores q os prejuizos é q uma coisa é feita e vence-se a procrastination

-> *'Pressed by circumstances, we feel unusually energized and focused.'*
+Time is the most precious thing you own.

 – Have a Mission
 Every day, whether it’s “be creative today.”
 Or “go some place you’ve never been” or “talk to ten random strangers”, make a mission.
 Learn something new.
 Missions are for people who DO.
 Mission statements are for people who DON’T.

-lei dos 50%, so qd os lucros sao maiores q os prejuizos é q uma coisa é feita e vence-se a procrastination

-1. Just Jump in and Figure it Out.
-“It can’t be that hard” ~Chris Voss Don’t overthink it.
+1. Don’t overthink it.
 Don’t waste time analyzing it.
 -->

-> *'Stop making resolutions and start making something.'*

-> *'Momentum generates motivation.'*

-> *'The inspiration you are waiting for, in order to start, is on the other side of starting.'*

-> *'You don't have to be great to start, but you have to start to be great.'*

-> *'The journey of a thousand miles begins with a single step' -- Lao Tzu*

-> *'A year from now, you will wish you had started today.' -- Karen Lamb*

-> *'If opportunity doesn't knock, build a door.' -- Milton Berle*

-> *'Waiting for troubles to come to you will only multiply them and give them a deadly momentum.'*

-> *'If everybody contemplates the infinite instead of fixing the drains, many of us will die of cholera.' -- John Rich*
+Timing is important.

-> *'Enter action with boldness.' -- Robert Greene (28th law of power)*
+> *'Enter action with boldness.'*

+'Master the art of timing' -- Robert Greene (28th and 35th law of power)*
-> *'Go and do the things you can’t.
-That is how you get to do them.' -- Pablo Picasso*

-> *'Did you know you can't steer a boat that isn't moving?
-Just like a life.' -- Paul Lutus*

-Timing in important but don't wait for the perfect occasion, a good occasion is a safer bet.
+However don't wait for the [perfect occasion](), a good occasion is a safer bet.
 You will languish if you stop for a long time.

-> *'Master the art of timing.' -- Robert Greene (35th law of power)*
+Paralysis is worse than bad timing.

 > *'The best thing you can do is the right thing, the second best thing is the wrong thing, and the worst thing you can do is nothing.' -- Winston Churchill*

-> *'Perfectionism leads to procrastination, which leads to paralysis.'*

-> *'People procrastinate specially when there are no urgency/deadlines: the panic monster.'*

 > *'The world doesn’t have the luxury of waiting for complete answers before it takes action.' -- Daniel Gilber*

+> *'Did you know you can't steer a boat that isn't moving?
+Just like a life.' -- Paul Lutus*

-HOWEVER... you should have a [plan](#on-planning).
+HOWEVER, have a [plan](#on-planning).
+Any plan will do it.

+> *'No one ever wrote a plan to be fat lazy or stupid.
+That’s what happens when you don’t have a plan.' – Larry Winget*

 > *'If you are unsure of a course of action, do not attempt it.
 Your doubts and hesitations will infect your execution.'*

 > *'Once you step into a fight that is not of your own choosing, you lose all initiative.'*

-> *'No one ever wrote a plan to be fat lazy or stupid.
-That’s what happens when you don’t have a plan.' – Larry Winget*